Adam-git655/Terraria-Clone/README.md

 - Functioning player collisions with the tiled environment
 - Ability to place and destroy blocks
 - Can choose between 3 block types (Grass, dirt, and stone)
+- GUI Hotbar to keep track of blocks

 ### Features to add

+- AI Enemies
+- Combat System
 - Cave generation with different block types and minerals
 - Multiple biomes
-- GUI system to keep track of blocks
 - Player animations

 ## Controls

-- WASD to move
+- W to Jump, A and D to move left and right
 - Right-click to place blocks, left-click to destroy blocks
 - 1, 2, 3 number keys to switch block type